cedadev/jasmin-workshop/exercises/ex01/README.md

 > [!NOTE]
 > Please make sure you have read all the information in [exercise 0](../ex00), in particular the recommendation to use a preconfigured training account, and the reasons why.
 If you are using your **own** account, outside of one of our organised training events, you will need to have completed these steps yourself: [start here](https://help.jasmin.ac.uk/article/185-generate-ssh-key-pair), but be aware not all the steps can be done temporarily for a workshop event.

-1. Connect to a `login` server using a terminal client
+1. Connect to the `login` server using a terminal client

-   * For the workshop, use server `login-01.jasmin.ac.uk` but the full list is in the [help doc](https://help.jasmin.ac.uk/article/191-login-servers).

     * If you have set up your own machine as suggested in [exercise 0: Getting set up for the JASMIN workshop](../ex00), your SSH private key should already be loaded.